-It is seen from Table 2 that the level of education of the rickshaw pullers and auto-rickshaw drivers were very low in the study area.
-It was found that 30% auto-rickshaw drivers and 77.5% rickshaw pullers were illiterate or having ability of signature.
-About 45% auto-rickshaw drivers completed PSC (Primary School Certificate) to SSC (Secondary School Certificate) level education where only 5% rickshaw pullers having this level of education.
-It is found from the Table 2, that auto-rickshaw drivers were more educated than rickshaw pullers.
+It is seen from Table 2 that the level of education of the rickshaw pullers and autorickshaw drivers was very low in the study area.
+It was found that 30% of autorickshaw drivers and 77.5% of rickshaw pullers were illiterate or at best having ability of signature.
+About 45% of auto-rickshaw drivers completed PSC (Primary School Certificate) to SSC (Secondary School Certificate) level education whereas only 5% of rickshaw pullers had this level of education.
+It is found from Table 2 that auto-rickshaw drivers were more educated than rickshaw pullers.